MatteoDiGiorgio99/Pixel-Level-Segmentation-in-PETS-Dataset/README.md

 To view the results obtained from the various model studies, please refer to `ResultsPaper.ipynb` Graphs can be viewed via the **TensorBoard** function in the notebook

+In the `runs` folder, all studies carried out with:

+- Version of the code related to the study (.py)

+- Output obtained (.O)

+- Script for job submission (.sh)

+- History Training (.pickle)

+- Training Process Images

 ## Run with HPC

 You can use the corresponding scripts for execution with HPC